cloudflare/cloudflare-docs/products/workers/src/content/cli-wrangler/configuration.md

 #### More about include/exclude patterns

-You can learn more about the standard patterns used for include and exclude in the [gitignore documentation](https://git-scm.com/docs/gitignore).
+Refer to the [gitignore documentation](https://git-scm.com/docs/gitignore) to learn more about the standard matching patterns.

 #### Customizing your Sites Build

 Workers Sites projects use webpack by default.
-Though you can [bring your own webpack config](/cli-wrangler/webpack#using-with-workers-sites), be aware of your `entry` and `context` settings.
+Though you can [bring your own webpack configuration](/cli-wrangler/webpack#using-with-workers-sites), be aware of your `entry` and `context` settings.

 You can also use the `[build]` section with Workers Sites, as long as your build step will resolve dependencies in `node_modules`.
-See the [custom builds](#build) section for more information.
+Refer to the [custom builds](#build) section for more information.

 ### triggers